meduryllc/reach-blog-tutorial/tut-4/README.md

 81    }
 ```

-Next, we define the `createStream` method or the `seeStream` method, depending on if we are Alice or not.
+Next, we define the `createStream` method or the `seeStream` method, depending on whether we are Alice or not.

 ```
 83    if(isAlice){